 Instructions

 - Take 3 eggs out of the fridge at least an hour in advance.
-Crack them into a large bowl and use an electric mixer to beat them with 1 and ¼ cups granulated sugar.
+Crack them into a large bowl and use an electric mixer to whisk them with 1 ¼ cups granulated sugar.
 Start at a lower speed, gradually add the sugar (not all at once), and increase the speed.
 Be patient; it takes at least 5 minutes to whip enough, more likely longer.
 The result should be a light, whipped foam.

 - Pour the batter into the prepared pan, it should reach about 1¼ inches (3 cm) below the edge of the pan as it will puff up during baking.

-- Place in an oven preheated to 350 °F (upper and lower heating) for 1-1¼ hours.
+- Place immediately in an oven preheated to 350 °F (upper and lower heating) for 1-1¼ hours.

 - At the end of baking, do a test for doneness.
 Stick a wooden skewer into the lamb.
 If it comes out dry, the lamb is baked.
 If there is any residue of raw dough on the skewer, leave the lamb to bake for a further five minutes and then repeat the test again.